Johannbr/Angular2_tuto/Readme.md

 </html>
 ```
 <br/>
-And we need to boostrap the application with the boot.ts file.
+And we need to boostrap the application with the boot.ts file.</br>
 Il faut enfin amorcer l'application via le fichier boot.ts.
 ```javascript
 import {bootstrap}    from 'angular2/platform/browser'